 “Safer At Home” Order

-On Monday, November 16, in response to the growing number of new daily coronavirus cases, the City and Department of Public Health have announced changes to restrictions on businesses, events and gatherings, to help flatten the curve and prevent hospitals from being overwhelmed.
+On Monday, November 16, in response to the growing number of new daily coronavirus cases, the City and Department of Public Health have announced changes to restrictions on businesses, events, and gatherings to help flatten the curve and prevent hospitals from being overwhelmed.

-During the press conference Philadelphia Mayor Jim Kenney noted the reported number of positive coronavirus cases in the city had jumped 7 times in less than two months, with the average number of new cases per day for the last week surpassing the numbers of the worst week in April.
+During the press conference, Philadelphia Mayor Jim Kenney noted the reported number of positive coronavirus cases in the city had jumped 7 times in less than two months, with the average number of new cases per day for the last week surpassing the numbers of the worst week in April.

 Rivers Casino & Philadelphia Eagles Affected

-The new development is a heavy blow for Rivers Casino Pennsylvania which implemented a number of health and safety measures upon its re-opening July 17, to ensure the well-being of guests and team members.
+The new development is a heavy blow for Rivers Casino Pennsylvania which implemented a number of health and safety measures upon its re-opening on July 17, to ensure the well-being of guests and team members.
 Rivers remained shuttered for 4 months during the first coronavirus wave, the longest period of casino closure in the state.

-Rivers Casino Pennsylvania is also placed at a disadvantage regarding other casinos in the state, Harrah’s Philadelphia in Delaware County, Valley Forge Casino in Montgomery County and Parx Casino in Bucks County being the closest, which, according to information from the PA Department of Health, will not face similar measures.
+Rivers Casino Pennsylvania is also placed at a disadvantage regarding other casinos in the state, Harrah’s Philadelphia in Delaware County, Valley Forge Casino in Montgomery County, and Parx Casino in Bucks County being the closest, which, according to information from the PA Department of Health, will not face similar measures.

-The new order also bans outdoor gatherings exceeding 2,000 people, effectively stopping live audience for games at Lincoln Financial Field, home of the Philadelphia Eagles from the National Football League (NFL) and the Temple Owls football team of the Temple University.
+The new order also bans outdoor gatherings exceeding 2,000 people, effectively stopping live audience for games at Lincoln Financial Field, home of the Philadelphia Eagles from the National Football League (NFL) and the Temple Owls football team of Temple University.